 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I would like to thank the minister for his response and the planning phases.
-Under the new rules, repeat violators and people who smoke in their units may be fined or evicted from their public housing units.

-Mr. Speaker, my question is: in circumstances where an individual is evicted from the public housing unit for smoking should that happen, will their spouse and their children also be evicted from the unit because of that individual who is smoking in the unit?
-That's a concern of mine.
+I also thank you for explaining the process.
+Under the new rules, repeat violators may be fined or evicted from their public housing units.
+Mr. Speaker, my question based on that is: in circumstances where an individual is evicted from the public housing unit for smoking, will their spouse and children also be evicted?
+That's a concern of mine and I'm interested in hearing the answer to that question.
 Thank you, Mr. Speaker.
 Speaker: Minister responsible for the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 We have to apply the rules to everyone.
-We're currently looking at what processes will be taken if there should be an eviction or if there is going to be fines imposed on the individual.
-We are currently looking at the process that will be applied, the training programs that will be applied, and also what action will be taken should an individual keep smoking in the unit, up to eviction.
-We'll, make sure that all the information is made available to the public housing unit tenants and also the government staff housing tenants.
+We're currently looking at what processes will be taken if there should be an eviction or if there are going to be fines imposed on the individual.
+We are currently looking at the process that will be applied, the training programs that will be provided, and what action will be taken should an individual keep smoking in the unit, which can include eviction.
+That's what we are currently looking at and we will make sure that all the information is made available to the tenants of public housing and government staff housing.
 Thank you, Mr. Speaker.